ErPaciocco/erpaciocco.github.io/_posts/2025-12-26-from-mailmerge-to-rce.md

 ### Conclusion

 This attack chain is so far the best I've ever found, in my opinion.
-It leverages multiple vulnerabilities and I succesfully obtained Command Execution Remotely, even in a sthealth way, through Word and Access!
+It leverages multiple vulnerabilities and I succesfully obtained Command Execution Remotely, even in a stealthy way, through Word and Access!

 If you enjoyed this thorough blog post, please reach out to me, comment or...thumb up!